thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 ## Conclusions

 * For store gateway, it masks series at tombstone sync time.
 * For compactor, it scans block indexes directly and caches the tombstones results.
-During compaction time, it generates the tombstone file and series deletion is done by the TSDB compactor.
+During compaction time, it generates the tombstone file and series deletion is done by the TSDB compactor](#option 1:-compactor-scans-blocks.